Blog Profiles: Dog Blogs

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
 If you’re a blogger or journalist looking for breaking animals and pets news, let us know.
 We can customize a newsfeed for you on PR Newswire for Journalists.

-Christine Cube is a senior audience relations manager with PR Newswire and freelance writer.
+Christine Cube is the former senior audience relations manager with PR Newswire and freelance writer.
 Follow her at @cpcube.